mr-aust1n/milestone-project-two/README.md

 | :-----------------------------------: |
 | ![screenshot](/doumentation/bug1.png) |

-Fix: An if statement was added to validate input and alert the user if the search field was left empty.
+Fix: An if statement was added to validate input and an alert was added if the search field was left empty.

 |                 Modal                  |
 | :------------------------------------: |